Sri Chand: Early life

 He was the eldest son of Guru Nanak, the first Guru and founder of Sikhism.
 He was born to Mata Sulakhani on Bhadra sudi 9, 1551 Bikrami (i.e. 8 September 1494) in Sultanpur Lodhi.
+Other versions of his birth-story place his birth in Talwandi.
+(Note: The full Bikrami date of his birth is Bhadrapada Sukla Navamī, vikramī 1551.)
+According to lore, Sri Chand was born with ash covering his body, hair that was matted, three horizontal forehead marks, and rings in his right ear.
+The horoscope of Sri Chand is said to have been auspicious, predicting his future learning and celibacy.

-Whilst Guru Nanak was out on his long travels, Sri Chand's mother took him and his younger brother to her parental house located in the village of Pakkhoke Randhawa (located in present-day Dera Baba Nanak).
-As Sri Chand matured, he became a spiritually-inclined individual who grew to be indifferent to worldly affairs.
-When he was eleven years old, he left for Kashmir to study Sanskrit literature under the wing of Pandit Purushottam Kaul.
-He also studied and partook in yoga under the mentorship of Avinasha Muni.
+Guru Nanak, Sri Chand's father, first went on one of his travel-tours, known as an udāsī, when Sri Chand was seven-years-old.
+Whilst Guru Nanak was out on his long travels, Sri Chand's mother, Mata Sulakhani, took him and his younger brother, Lakhmi Das, to her parental house located in the village of Pakkhoke Randhawa (located in present-day Dera Baba Nanak).
+Sri Chand when he was around nine-years-old underwent the yajnopavīta ceremony, being invested with the sacred-thread.
+He also began studying Vedic literature under Pandit Hardayal.

+As Sri Chand matured, he became a spiritually-inclined individual who grew to be indifferent to worldly affairs, being aligned with asceticism and celibacy.
+Sri Chand decided to start spiritually training himself to become a worthy successor of his father.
+When he was eleven years old, he left for Srinagar in Kashmir to study Sanskrit literature and scriptures at the gurukula of Pandit Purushottam Kaul (Acarya Puruṣottama Kaul).
+He also studied and partook in yoga under the mentorship of Avinasha Muni (Avinasi Munī).
+Whilst in Srinagar, Sri Chand had a religious debate with the Sanskrit scholar Somanatha Tripathi, defeating him in the debate, thus winning him acclaim.

 After he reached adulthood, Sri Chand had become an ascetic and followed a life calling of celibate reclusivity.
 Guru Nanak finally returned home for good in 1522 after his last travel tour and thus Sri Chand returned to living with his family.

-Sri Chand had a high-regard for his father despite any incompatibilities of their spiritual views and teachings.
-It is said that after his father's death on 7 September 1539, Muslim followers of Nanak constructed a shrine at the spot his ashes had been buried.
-During a flooding event of the Ravi River, this shrine was apparently washed away by the flood water.
-Sri Chand managed to rediscover the urn containing his father's ashes that had been upheaved by the flood and he therefore shifted the urn to Pakkhoke Randhawa for it to be reburied near the well of Ajita Randhawa, an early follower of Nanak.
-The present-day shrine of Dera Baba Nanak evolved ultimately as a dera out of the samadh (mausoleum) constructed at that location by Sri Chand.